 Visit Northern California’s only public bonsai collection in the Demonstration Garden at Oakland’s Lakeside Park which includes precious trees, sculptures and landscape features created by outstanding masters and collectors.
 The garden and bonsai Collection North is a joint project of the Golden State Bonsai Federation and the City of Oakland.
 It was built and is staffed and maintained by volunteers.

 RECREATION ADVISORY COUNCILS

-Recreation Advisory Councils (RACs) are volunteer service organizations sanctioned by the City of Oakland Office of Parks and Recreation (OPR).
+Recreation Advisory Councils (RACs) are volunteer service organizations sanctioned by Oakland Parks and Recreation (OPR).
 They support and advise on the management of community recreation centers and the parks around them, as well as programs and services offered by OPR.
 Organized groupa of community members volunteer their time and energy and share a common interest in promoting and improving the recreation center and its programs.
 RAC’s help ensure that recreation programs at each center are meaningful and responsive to neighborhood needs.
 Residents have opportunities to participate in park planning, management, and service delivery.
 If you are interested in volunteering, please visit a Recreation Center near you and talk to the Center Director, or call 510-238-PARK.